-Autocratic Legacies and Immunisation Against Extremism: A Rational Choice Approach
+Autocratic Legacies and Immunisation Against Extremism:

-This book project is the result of my doctoral thesis that is being developed in a manuscript format.
-Theory and empirical chapters can be sent upon request.
+This book project is the result of my doctoral thesis that was developed in a manuscript format.
+It uses mixed quantitative and qualitative methods and primary data retrieved from archives.